runekaagaard/snowscript/README.rst

 The "fn" keyword is used to define functions, and "<-" to return a value.

-Function calls can be chained using the "->" operator that passes the expression before as the first argument to the next function.
+Function calls can be chained using the "->" operator which passes the prior expression along as the first argument to the function.

 snowscript::